GE2020: Could Senior Ministers Teo or Tharman lead the PAP team in East Coast GRC?

 The analysts expect another tough fight this year, with WP having contested in East Coast in every election since 2006.

 Dr Koh noted that WP’s 2015 East Coast team of Leon Perera, Daniel Goh, Gerald Giam and Mohamed Fairoz Shariff were among the party’s “best losers”.
-Mr Perera and Mr Goh went on to become NCMPs.
+Mr Perera and Assoc Prof Goh went on to become NCMPs.

-WP has announced that Assoc Prof Goh will not be running this year, while Mr Perera and Mr Giam will run in Aljunied.
+WP has announced that Mr Goh will not be running this year, while Mr Perera and Mr Giam will run in Aljunied.

 READ: GE2020: Workers' Party to contest 4 GRCs, 2 SMCs; Low Thia Khiang, Chen Show Mao and Png Eng Huat to step down